 Who are DREAM Fellows?

 The Yearlong Fellowship Program is the heart and soul of The DREAM Project.
 As any former DREAM Fellow can tell you, there are few ways that are more effective in finding yourself and understanding your true capabilities.
-From introducing new reading techniques to a struggling student to organizing a soccer tournament to developing a new ESL curriculum to serving as a role model, Fellows provide new opportunities to students for a minimum of a full year.
-Whether they are starting out in their careers or are already seasoned professionals, DREAM Fellows dedicate their time and talents to DREAM’s mission while also developing cross-cultural and professional skills through their work in the Dominican Republic.
+From introducing new reading techniques to a struggling student to organizing a soccer tournament to developing a new ESL curriculum to serving as a role model, Fellows contribute meaningfully to the local community for at least a full year.
+Whether they are beginning their careers or are already seasoned professionals, Fellows dedicate their time and talents to DREAM’s mission while also strengthening cross-cultural and professional skills.

 What are the benefits?